mrseidel/book-ics4u-processing-java/uml.md

 ##Purpose
 In previous years, we focused on flowcharting which helped with the direction and flow of the project.
 This year we will be looking at the UML class diagrams to help us plan our projects.
 Class diagrams help to ensure encapsulation as well as give us a good overview of the work to complete before starting on our code.

+This type of planning is useful in a collaborative environment.
+Team members have their responsibilities and understanding of how each other class will be set up.

 ##Structure

+###Single class
 A class diagram is set up into 3 different sections.
 The class name, the instance variables, and the methods that exist within that object.

 | BankAccount |